marcoheine-com/disseminationapp/README.md

 Head over to the [mendeley website](https://www.mendeley.com/profiles/dissemination-tool/) and adjust the publications of the profile by adding new ones or deleting some of them, while the server is still running.

-**Make sure to add or adjust the metadata like author, title and year on mendeley.**
+**Make sure to add or adjust the metadata of the publications, like author, title and year on mendeley.**

 Once you reload the page, the new data is loaded and new notifications are sent.